Meta Tags: Importance in SEO

 It is important to note that websites should not go overboard with structured data and should use it only where it makes sense and will improve the user experience.
-Important pages that don't use structured data are not distinguishable by the type of content available on the page and appear to search engines simply as a group of words, phrases, or figures.
-When structured data is properly implemented on these important pages (like product pages and pages that offer media), the information becomes organized in a way that makes it easier for search engines to parse and then show that information back to the searcher.
+Important pages that don't use structured data are not distinguishable by the type of content available on the page and appear to search engines just as a group of words, phrases, or figures.
+When structured data is implemented correctly on these critical pages (like product pages and pages that offer media), the information becomes organized in a way that makes it easier for search engines to parse and then show that information back to the searcher.

 Meta Title Tag

-Where the title tag grabs the attention of the user and tells them that your page has information they are looking for, the meta description provides a "call to action" to click your link.
+Where the title tag grabs the attention of the user and tells them that your page has the information they are looking for, the meta description provides a "call to action" to click your link.
 A well-written Meta description tag will increase your click-through rates when it appears on the search engine results pages.

 The meta keywords tag was the first element that webmasters used to "spam" search engines.
 This technique did not work for long as the search engines quickly adapted, and eventually, most of them ceased to use this element as any part of their ranking algorithms.
-Since this is not true of all search engines and properly implemented meta tags will not hurt your rankings, it is advisable to continue with proper optimization.
+Since this is not true of all search engines and correctly implemented meta tags will not hurt your rankings, it is advisable to continue with proper optimization.

 Yes!
 Meta Tags Are Important

-Meta tag optimization MUST be included as part of any good search engine optimization service, but if your SEO efforts end here, don’t expect to get great rankings.
+Meta tag optimization MUST be included as part of any good search engine optimization service, but if your SEO efforts end here, don’t expect to get high rankings.
 At SEO Inc., we include more details on meta tag optimization best practices for all SEO Consulting engagements, and we use these when we optimize websites for our in-house clients.
 Our meta tag optimization methodology has evolved over the past dozen years as search engines have involved.

 - Proper formatting of meta tags